Anomalies in Hadronic $B$ Decays

 Fortunately, the fit contains enough information to address this question.
 Above, we found that, when one considers only $\Delta S = 0$ or $\Delta S = 1$ decays, the fits are good.
 In Table \ref{tab:params_diags}, for each fit we show the best-fit values of the magnitudes of the diagrams.
 In the SU(3)$_F$ limit, the diagrams in $\Delta S = 0$ decays ($D$) are the same as those in $\Delta S = 1$ decays ($D'$).
 Thus, the ratios $|D'/D|$ provide an indication of the level of SU(3)$_F$ breaking required for the SM to explain the data.

 These ratios are also shown in Table \ref{tab:params_diags}.
+For the diagrams associated with $\lambda_u^{(q)}$, the average of the $|D'/D|$ central values is 11.7.
+For some of these ratios, the errors are large, so that the ratio is consistent with unity.
+However, these errors are also highly correlated: if one ratio is forced to be 1, another ratio will become even larger than its central value.
+The upshot is that at least one of the ratios (and probably more than one) is $\sim 10$.

-For the diagrams associated with $\lambda_u^{(q)}$, this ratio is $\sim 10$, which corresponds to 1000\% SU(3)$_F$ breaking!
+But this corresponds to 1000\% SU(3)$_F$ breaking!
 This is obviously much larger than the $\sim 20\%$ of $f_K/f_\pi$.
 Thus, if the SM really does explain the data, then either the $3.5\sigma$ discrepancy is simply a statistical fluctuation (involving several different decays), or the SM breaks flavor SU(3)$_F$ symmetry at an unexpectedly large level.
+This is the anomaly in hadronic $B$ decays.